 Easthill Park is one of seven parks in the city recognised by the Green Flag award scheme.

-The Park Cafe and Training Rooms is in what was previously a derelict toilet block.
 Thanks to funding by Sussex Police and work by local volunteers, Fresh Start was able to renovate the venue and now uses it to host community events, training courses and a cafe.

 Points of Interest